-Among the reports submitted to the committee on national micolonial questions, the report of Comrade Roy on the situation is India deserves special attention:
+Among the reports submitted to the committee on national and colonial questions, the report of Comrade Roy on the situation in India deserves special attention:

-Note.-The reports are transmitted to Moscow by telephone.
-In another if stance the names of foreign delegates have clearly been confused in train mission.
+&lt;sup>1 Note.-The reports are transmitted to Moscow by telephone.
+In another instance the names of foreign delegates have clearly been confused in transmission.
 Therefore, in all probability the speaker here is John Reed, who spoke at the Congress on several occasions.
-A long speech by him on the negrous from the Moscow Pravda of August 8 is printed in Section II herein.
+A long speech by him on the negroes from the Moscow Pravda of August 8 is printed in Section II herein.